boppana-tejkiran/Multi-Level-Cache-Simulator/README.md

 ### Working:
 * Simulator is present in **Simulator directory**
-* L1 Cache miss traces are available in binary format here, the trace files should be converted to text foramt using **read_traces.c**
+* L1 Cache miss traces are available in binary format, the trace files should be converted to text foramt using **read_traces.c**
 * trace files in text format should be placed in **traces** directory for the simulator to read them.
 * To run the simulator, execute script.sh file followed by name of the L1 Cache miss trace file (saved in traces directory) to generate number of L2, L3 Cache misses.